 The mitigation that is determined to be appropriate to fully offset the direct, indirect, and cumulative impacts from the proposed Project should use the best available science in its development and implementation.
 It should include a commitment to implement the mitigation commensurate to impacts to the tortoise and its habitats.
-Mitigation should include a fully-developed desert tortoise repatriation plan (and translocation plan if repatriation is not possible); predator management plan; weed management plan; fire management plan; compensation plan for the degradation and loss of tortoise habitat that includes protection of the acquired, improved, and restored habitat in perpetuity for the tortoise from future development and human use; a plan to protect tortoise translocation area(s) in perpetuity from future development and human use; and habitat restoration plan when the lease is terminated and the proposed Project is decommissioned.
-If the Project is located in the important linkage areas for the desert tortoise identified by the USFWS (2011), the Project Proponent should monitor tortoise populations in the adjacent tortoise conservation areas (e.g., Ivanpah and Piute Eldorado ACEC) to identify any impacts of the Project and be prepared to implement additional mitigation, as appropriate, in coordination with BLM and USFWS.
+Mitigation should include a fully-developed desert tortoise repatriation plan (and translocation plan if repatriation is not possible); predator management plan; weed management plan; fire prevention and management plan; compensation plan for the degradation and loss of tortoise habitat that includes protection of the acquired, improved, and restored habitat in perpetuity for the tortoise from future development and human use with appropriate buffers; a plan to protect in perpetuity tortoise translocation area(s) from future development and human use with appropriate buffers; and a habitat restoration plan, not a reclamation plan, when the lease is terminated and the proposed Project is decommissioned.
+We emphasize a repatriation plan because the proposed Project may support a moderate density of desert tortoises.
+It may be difficult to translocate tortoises successfully to secure areas where they would survive and contribute to recruitment (Mulder et al. 2017).